P12: Unlearning - Bend It on the Backwards Bike

 The trouble is, when we fail to unlearn, the consequences rarely announce themselves.
 At first, everything seems fine.
 We stick with what’s worked before.

-The root issue is this: We’re not falling behind because we didn’t try hard enough, but because we held on too long.
+The root issue is this: You're not falling behind because you didn’t try hard enough.
+You're falling behind because you held on too long.

 When Familiarity Stops Serving You

-Change isn’t the problem.
+Change itself isn’t the real problem.
 The real stumbling block is unlearning.

 And that’s dangerous because refusing to release outdated knowledge keeps you stuck.
 Even when the stakes are high, we cling to what feels familiar.